 I have presented my research at all major global finance conferences, including the European Finance Association (EFA) meetings, the Financial Intermediation Research Society (FIRS) meetings, and the Western Finance Association (WFA) meetings.

-I have published in journals such as the Journal of Finance, Management Science, the Review of Finance, the Journal of Corporate Finance, the Journal of Banking and Finance, and the International Journal of Forecasting.
+I have published in journals such as the Journal of Finance, Management Science, the Journal of Financial & Quantitative Analysis, the Review of Finance, the Journal of Corporate Finance, the Journal of Banking and Finance, and the International Journal of Forecasting.

 You can download my curriculum vitae from HERE.